Which CMS is Best? WordPress CMS vs HubSpot COS/CMS

 Both platforms offer great support and have large enough communities to extend knowledgeable advice to users in need.

-Due to the size of the WordPress community, any question you have is literally just a “Google” away.
+Due to the size of the WordPress community, any question you have is literally just a Google search away.
 The WordPress community is large and advice is free, which is one of the greatest benefits about working on the WordPress CMS.

 By being free and open-source, there are millions of tech solutions, support and communities available, which means users have access to a vast array of solutions with different price points, different implementation options and different providers.
-HubSpot, however, usually only offers one or two options.
-For example, HubSpot has an API, but when you consider the number of solutions available for HubSpot versus those available for WordPress, there is really no comparison.
 While WordPress offers support for a plethora of solutions in multiple formats as soon as a one is released, HubSpot often lags and offers minimal options once they do catch up.

 HubSpot is closed-source, so when you build a site, you don’t own that site; HubSpot does.
 This can make it a lot harder if you ever decide to move your site to a different host or platform, say WordPress or Drupal.
 And remember, in HubSpot you’ll be paying $1,100 each month for a site you don’t even own.

 HubSpot can be a great solution for many businesses.
 Especially if you are a smaller company that doesn’t have an in-house development team, marketing team or the resources to build a custom site on WordPress.
 However, the moment you want flexibility or you want to scale, HubSpot’s COS can pose huge challenges.
 This is especially true if you have back-end systems like CRM, ERP, inventory, billing or other solutions that you want to connect to your site.
-Or, if you start on HubSpot and are so successful you realize you need to scale up and move to WordPress.
+Or, if you start on HubSpot and are so successful you realize you need to scale up and move to WordPress, you’re a bit stuck.

 Due to the limitations in HubSpot, the software can almost strangle small to mid-size businesses who are looking to grow and scale.
 Not only that, but due to the closed-source architecture in HubSpot, many solution providers, supporters and communities are unable to reach their full potential and provide the same tools for HubSpot users as they are able to provide for WordPress users.